ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 About a year ago I was thinking about how to put a lot of data into a self-contained [HTML](http://en.wikipedia.org/wiki/HTML) document.
-[1] Presuming something text-based, what's the most compact way to store the data?
+[1] Presuming something text-based, what's the most compact way to store data?

 [1] *If you're interested in self-contained HTML, I have a related [Python](https://www.python.org/) [package](https://pypi.python.org/pypi/selfcontain/) on [PyPI](https://pypi.python.org/) called [selfcontain](https://github.com/ajschumacher/selfcontain).*